tinelix/OpenDSE/README.md

 FOSS cross-platform audio library and API for Windows and Linux, including legacy systems.

+_Current status: Public alpha_

 ## Main Features

 * **PCM samples playback** \
   supports local WAV files only yet

 * **Lightweight in use** \
-  depending on the operating system, OpenDSE consumes on average from 400 to 2 MB of RAM
+  depending on the operating system, OpenDSE consumes on average from 400 kB to 2 MB of RAM

 * **Multiple audio frontends** \
   supports WASAPIv2 and WaveOut for Windows and ALSA for Linux